pouchdb/pouchdb/docs/asf.md

 framework of choice.

 PouchDB:
-There is also a healthy mix of maintainers that are independent contributors and that work at organisations built around PouchDB.
+There is also a healthy mix of maintainers some of which are paid to work on PouchDB part time, but everyone also contributes in their spare time.

-TODO ADD LIST AND AFFILIATIONS

 #### Relationships with Other Apache Products: